-We suggest that the user take advantage of the IMRI CDI tool or a similar program to set the Tower LCC configuration values.
+We suggest that the user take advantage of the JMRI CDI tool or a similar program to set the Tower LCC configuration values.

 The following examples are using the JMRI CDI tool for the Tower LCC.
-Select the 'OpenLCB' drop down list and click on 'Configure Nodes'.
-When the node selection window opens, choose the node to configure, open its 'Supported Protocols' list and click on 'CDI'.
+Select the 'LCC' drop down list and click on

+'Configure Nodes'.
+When the node selection window opens, choose the node to configure, click on 'Open Configuration dialog'.